Mxs2019/maxbot/README.md

-# natbot
+# maxbot

-Drive a browser with GPT-3
+Drive a browser with GPT

+This repo is an improvement upon the

 Here's a demo: https://twitter.com/natfriedman/status/1575631194032549888

-Lots of ideas for improvement:
-- Better prompt
-- Prompt chaining
-- Make a recorder to collect human feedback and do better few-shot
+## Improvements

-- Better DOM serialization
+### Better DOM Managment
-- Let the agent use multiple tabs and switch between them

-Improvements welcome!
+- [ ] Ability to interact with selects
+- [x] Only include elements that are visible (hidden elements were currently making it)

+### Better Reasoning

+- [ ] Add memory that stores past steps